chinmaysagade/reWizeNotes/taoteching.md

 The name that can be named is not the eternal name."

 Anything that can be visualized, or touched cannot be eternal truth.
 The invisible force (like a magnatic force) cannot be heared, see or touch.
 The essence is formless, colorless, soundless, odorless.
 Our conscience is not visible, but it's manifestation are tangible.

 The act of applying intellect (naming it) narrows it down (constraints it).
+There are 72 names for God.
+Naming a particular one narrows it down.